 The work of First Alaskans Institute (FAI) for our Native community is rich and varied.
-We embrace the honor of uplifting and growing the leadership advocacy of our peoples to advance our ways of life.
-The Gyedm si ndzox role supports these important aspects of our work by partnering with the Indigenous Leadership Continuum (ILC) Director to implement leadership development programs that catalyze the power of our peoples at all stages of life.
+To advance our ways of life, we embrace the honor of uplifting and growing the leadership and advocacy of our peoples.
+The Gyedm si ndzox role supports these aspects of our work by partnering with the Indigenous Leadership Continuum (ILC) Director to implement leadership development programs that catalyze the power of our peoples at all stages of life.

 A strong Gyedm si ndzox loves supporting others, brings good energy and creativity into nurturing a welcoming environment for our community; one who connects well individually and in large groups, shares and is open to knowledge and constructive feedback, models Indigenous values, and is interested in learning and promoting our ways of life.
 This is an excellent role for a person who enjoys meeting new people, nurturing ongoing relationships, has a keen eye for detail and enjoys administrative responsibilities.

 We look to all members of our team for positive and professional attitudes, as well as a strong work ethic that exemplifies the high expectations of our Native values.
 Essential to our team approach is finding members who are the right fit and bring the flexibility, capacity, passion, and experience necessary to contribute to the work we are honored to do for our Native community.